 A few days after these heroics, Zussman was killed in action in a separate battle on September 21, 1944, by a German mortar blast.
 He was awarded the Congressional Medal of Honor posthumously on May 24, 1945 for his heroic actions on September 12, 1944.

 Post 333 was instituted in 1945 to commemorate Lt.
 Raymond Zussman.
-He also had a ship, two city parks, an ROTC recruiting center; an urban combat training center in Fort Knox, KY; a scouting troop, and a library in the Detroit Memorial Home named in his honor.
+Post 333 later combined with Post 135, keeping the Zussman name but the 135 number.
+Raymond also had a ship, two city parks, an ROTC recruiting center; an urban combat training center in Fort Knox, KY; a scouting troop, and a library in the Detroit JWV Memorial Home named in his honor.